noseka1/photo-gallery-photo/README.md

 Management of photos

-This component requires `photo-gallery-common` library.
+This component requires the `photo-gallery-common` library.
+Make sure you build that library first.

  You can build this project using: